PACTCare/Chiota/Chiota.Messenger/Documentation/readme.md

 - [Send Message](https://github.com/PACTCare/Chiota/tree/master/Chiota.Messenger/Documentation/Usecases/sendmessage.md)
 - [Get Messages](https://github.com/PACTCare/Chiota/tree/master/Chiota.Messenger/Documentation/Usecases/getmessages.md)

+# Response Codes

+Each response of a usecase inherits from a base response that does contain a response code.
+You can use the response code to display error messages to your users if needed.
+For further details see the ResponseCode enumeration.

 # Entities

 While interactors are in place to orchestrate behaviour, entities are supposed to hold it.
 For details, just take a look at the Entity folder.